 There is a required textbook for this class.
 You can buy the ebook or the hard copy, either is fine for this course.
+(I recommend the hard copy, it is the cheaper option is bought used).

 Exploring Physical Geography (1st edition).
 Stephen Reynolds, Robert V. Rohli, Julia Johnson, Peter Waylen, Mark Andrew Francek.
 New York, NY: McGraw-Hill, 2014.